-Jambalaya with Andouille Sausage and Shrimp is sure to satisfy your desire for spicy, New Orleans-style cuisine.
-Whip up this delicious homemade jambalaya in under 60 minutes.
+Andouille Sausage and Shrimp jambalaya is sure to satisfy your desire for spicy, New Orleans-style cuisine.
+Whip up this flavorful homemade jambalaya in under 60 minutes.
+This jambalaya recipe has a little heat and a whole lot of deliciousness.

-The bold flavors of classic jambalaya always remind me of Fat Tuesday and mardi gras.
-This is the perfect cajun food to serve this time of year.
+The bold flavors of classic jambalaya always remind me of Fat Tuesday and Mardi Gras.
+But this is a perfect Cajun dish to serve any time of year.

 - 14.5 oz. can diced tomatoes

-When I made this recipe and video, I cooked the rice separately since I used brown rice.
-It takes quite a lot longer to cook than long-grain rice.
-So you can also cook the rice separately or cook the rice right in with the pot of jambalaya.
+When I originally made this recipe and video, I cooked the rice separately since I used brown rice.
+It takes quite a lot longer to cook than long-grain white rice.
+You can cook the rice separately or cook the rice right in with the pot of jambalaya.
+Either way works just fine.

-First of all, I used Aidell’s Cajun Style Sausage in this jambalaya.
+I used Aidell’s Cajun Style Sausage in this jambalaya.
 It packs a lot of New Orleans-style heat and is as authentic as it gets.
+It is also widely available in many grocery stores.

-I made it with sausage that wasn’t as spicy and I added some cayenne pepper or hot sauce.
+I have made jambalaya with sausage that wasn’t as spicy and added some cayenne pepper or hot sauce to compensate.

 Next, lower to medium heat and add the holy trinity of green bell pepper, onion, and celery.
 You can chop these fairly coarsely.

-Sauté the veggies for another 7 to 8 minutes until tender.
-Then stir in the chopped garlic cloves and allow the garlic fragrance to blossom which takes about a minute.
+Sauté the veggies for another 5 minutes until the onion starts to turn translucent.
+Then stir in the chopped garlic cloves and the rice and allow the garlic fragrance to blossom which takes about a minute.

-Add 2 1/4 cups of chicken broth and bring to a boil.
-Then add 1 1/2 cups of white long-grain rice like basmati or jasmine.
-Lower the heat to a simmer, cover the pot, and cook for 13 to 15 minutes until the rice is tender.
+Lower the heat to a simmer, cover the pot, and cook for 20 to 25 minutes or more until the rice is tender.

-Serve the jambalaya with chopped fresh parsley or chopped green onions.
+Garnishes to use.
+Serve the jambalaya right away and garnish with chopped fresh cilantro, fresh parsley, or sliced green onions.

-Leftovers should be kept refrigerated in an air-tight container for up to 3 days.
+Leftovers should last refrigerated in an airtight container for up to 3 or 4 days.

 They can also be frozen in an air-tight container for up to 3 months.

 Re-heat in a microwave oven or in a saucepan on the stovetop.
-Add a little water or chicken stock to loosen the jambalaya if necessary.
+Add a little bit of water or chicken stock to loosen the jambalaya if necessary.

 - Shrimp and Sausage Stew